 git svn clone --stdlayout some-svn-url

 This gives me 90% of the functionality I need – except for one thing, svn externals.
 They can be a pain, but we’ve used them for a number of projects in the past, and it would be great if I could handle them seamlessly within git-svn.

-Scouring stackoverflow resulted in this post which suggests using a git-svn-clone-externals script to copy each one of your SVN externals (using git-svn clone) to a seperate directory which you ignore.
-Then symlinks the expected areas of your original codebase to the seperate directory.
+Scouring stackoverflow resulted in this post which suggests using a git-svn-clone-externals script to copy each one of your SVN externals (using git-svn clone) to a separate directory which you ignore.
+Then symlinks the expected areas of your original codebase to the separate directory.
 Presto?

 From here, you can go to each git directory and perform the standard